 For most of us cleaning house is a fact of life – something we do more often than we’d like and something that isn’t always a lot of fun.
-Yet we often skimp on our supplies when investing just a little more would make the process much more pleasurable.
+Yet we often skimp on our cleaning supplies when investing just a little more would make the process much more pleasurable.

 I know I’ve been making do with a lot of falling-apart and dysfunctional cleaning products for years, and sometimes feel weird about investing extra money into something like a yummy-smelling counter spray when a cheap, smelly spray would work just as well.

 But with a few exceptions, most of the “upgraded” products I list below only cost a few dollars more than their cheaper counterparts, and if it makes cleaning the house less of a chore, I think it’s money well spent.
 (I’ll gladly skimp elsewhere so I can use Method or Mrs. Meyers cleaning sprays, for example!)

 So here you have it – my list of 10 “upgraded” products that I am putting into action to make cleaning my house less of a chore.
 Are you ready to swap in some of these more pleasant-to-use products in 2013?

 Disclaimer: The links below are via Amazon Associates.
 If you click the links and then make a purchase at Amazon, I will receive a commission on the sale.